opensearch-project/documentation-website/_install-and-configure/install-opensearch/debian.md

 Generally speaking, installing OpenSearch from the Debian distribution can be broken down into a few steps:

 1. **Download and install OpenSearch.**
-   - Install manually from a Debian distribution or by creating a local repository.
+   - Install manually from a Debian distribution or from an APT repository.
 1. **Configure important system settings.**
    - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch.**